 In July 2021, the Company entered into a Controlled Equity Offering Sales Agreement under which the Company may sell shares of its common stock having an aggregate offering price of up to \$25.0 million from time to time in any method permitted by law deemed to be an "at the market" Rule 415 under the Securities Act of 1933, as amended.
-As of March 31, 2023, we have sold an aggregate of 104,773 shares of common stock through the at the market program, totaling \$0.3 million in net proceeds.
+As of September 30, 2023, the Company has sold an aggregate of 1,877,170 shares of common stock through the at the market program, totaling \$7.4 million in net proceeds.
+The Controlled Equity Offering Sales Agreement was terminated in connection with the October 2, 2023 financing.